"...To make a prairie, it takes a bee.

 - Obtain your Burn Permit

-- Contact Volunteers as soon as possible (volunteer list is in the burn packet)
+- Contact Volunteers as soon as possible (volunteer list can be found below)

 The directions for doing all of these things can be found in the Prairie Smoke Burn Packet.
 Please read it thoroughly.
 Send any questions to: firstname.lastname@example.org